lubaninondo/project3/README.md

 # **Project 3- Data- Centric (C.R.U.D)**

 The project allows for online cookbooks to be submitted online by hotel managers/ chefs of an International hote;.
 A user can add the name of the recipe, the author of the recipes and describe how to prepare the meal.
 Allergens should be mentioned if there available or not.
-If there are available there can be mentioned.
+If there are available there are to be mentioned.
 The user also has the ability to edit his/her recipe before and after submission.

+Anyone visiting the website can view the recipes.

 # **UX**